schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 I've also been apply ideas from Continuous Deployment to my post release approach.

 I don't have an end to this blog per se.
 Mostly, it's a few random associations and connections from a few domains.
-So I'll end we a few questions:
+So I'll end with a few questions:
 * What is something you do that from the outside might seem trivial, but from your internal perspective, is rich and rewarding?
 * Is there anything for which you go slow now so that you can go fast later?